w3f/polkadot-wiki/docs/general/polkadot-direction.md

 Previously, securing a parachain slot was a competitive process through an [auction mechanism](../learn/learn-auction.md).
 With coretime rental, there is no need for slot auctions anymore.
-Teams can purchase instantaneous coretime or reserve bulk coretime as required.
+Teams can purchase on-demand coretime or reserve bulk coretime as required.
 This greatly decreases the barrier-to-entry for software tinkerers and parachain teams.

 On top of those main changes, [agile core usage](#agile-core-usage) and